-Our methodology follows a single principle.
-We retain parametric structure only for the inferential target of the regression function \(g(\cdot,\theta)\), and we model all remaining components nonparametrically.
-In the spirit of Bayesian NPL, we place a DP prior on the unknown joint law $\P_{X,Y}$, covering both Berkson and classical ME regimes without fixing a parametric likelihood.
-The regression parameter \(\theta\) enters only through \(g(\cdot,\theta)\).
-It is learned via minimising the MMD between the nonparametric DP posterior for the joint distribution of \((X,Y)\) and the $\theta$‑implied joint distribution of \((X,Y)\).
-The latent covariate values required to update the DP are handled by posterior pseudo‑sampling.
-This gives us a coherent MMD‑based Bayesian framework that remains robust when ME is non‑negligible and when the ME mechanism or the outcome model is misspecified.
+We retain parametric structure for the inferential target of the regression function \(g(\cdot,\theta)\), and we model all remaining components nonparametrically.
+In the spirit of Bayesian NPL, we place a DP prior on the unknown joint law $\P_{XY}$, covering both Berkson and classical ME regimes without fixing a parametric likelihood.
+The regression parameter \(\theta\) enters through \(g(\cdot,\theta)\) and is learned via minimizing the MMD between the nonparametric DP posterior of the joint distribution of \((X,Y)\) and the $\theta$-implied joint distribution of \((X,Y)\).
+The latent covariate values required to update the DP are handled by posterior pseudo-sampling.
+Fig.~\ref{fig:workflow-comparison} illustrates our DP construction and compares it with that of \citet{dellaporta2023robust}.